ereslibre/applications-in-a-cloud-native-world/src/microservice.md

     instrumentation.
 The concept of *spans* allows us to understand what happened across a distributed set of services that spawned a tree of requests from the initial request.
+* Scalable
+  * Cloud Native applications can be scaled in and scaled out as required, based on current and expected demand.
 * Ephemeral
   * A Cloud Native application instance has present that is ephemeral, and so, it can be instantiated at any time, or destroyed at any